NOAA Hurricane Hunters: Organization

 The Hurricane Hunters belong to the Aircraft Operations Center (AOC), located at Lakeland Linder International Airport in Lakeland, Florida, United States.
 The Aircraft Operations Center is a complement of commissioned personnel from the NOAA Commissioned Corps, federal employees and contractors under the Office of Marine and Aviation Operations (OMAO), which is a line office of the NOAA, which is in turn an agency of the Department of Commerce.
 The AOC resided at Hangar 5 of MacDill AFB from January 1993 to June 2017.

 Aircraft

 NOAA uses two Lockheed WP-3D Orion turboprops to fly through hurricanes and a Gulfstream IV-SP which flies around the upper fringes of storms to get a read on steering currents.
 The NOAA also uses light aircraft for some of its research.
 With permission from Jim Henson Productions, NOAA's P-3s are nicknamed Kermit the Frog (N42RF) and Miss Piggy (N43RF).
 The G-IV (N49RF) is nicknamed Gonzo.
-NOAA has announced that they have awarded a contract to Lockheed Martin to produce two modern WC-130J Hercules aircraft to replace the aged WP-3D Orion.
+In September 2024, NOAA awarded a contract to Lockheed Martin to produce two modern modified C-130J Hercules aircraft to replace the aged WP-3D Orion, with them expected to enter service by 2030.